-We invite EVERYONE to join us for worship at 10:00am Sundays, year-round.
+Normally, we invite EVERYONE to join us for worship at 10:00am Sundays, year-round.
 During the time of sheltering at home during the COVID-19 pandemic, we have been offering 16-20 minute worship on the church's (Rondout Valley United Methodist Church) Facebook page and on the pastor's also (RVUMC).
-It should be available at our "usual" worship time of Sunday at 10, more or less; and will remain available for later viewing.
+It should be available at our "usual" worship time of Sunday at 10, more or less; and remains available for later viewing.
 If you'd like an order of worship emailed to you with the prayers, hymns and readings contact the pastor!
 You can find us at 25 Schoonmaker Lane in Stone Ridge, NY, at the corner of Schoonmaker Lane and Route 209.

 STILL IN EFFECT:

 DUE TO THE CONTINUING COVID-19 CRISIS AND OUR BISHOP'S DIRECTIVE, RVUMC REMAINS CLOSED FOR ALL PUBLIC GATHERINGS, INCLUDING WORSHIP, until at least mid to late July.
 We have much to do and change to make coming to church as safe as possible for everyone.
 RVUMC is no longer a satellite pickup location for RV Food Pantry Emergency Bags as of late May; if you are in need of food call the RVFP directly at 687-4013.
 Church phone is 845 687-9090.
 Watch this space and Facebook for updates; stay safe, stay in touch with others by phone and email; and let us uphold each other and our world in prayer.
 See below for text of Pastor Caroline's brief Sunday reflections from most